rudrankbasant/Riviera23-app/README.md

 ### 8. Repository Pattern:
 The app utilizes a combination of Firebase and backend API calls to fetch data, allowing for seamless integration of real-time updates from Firebase as well as accessing additional data and functionality from the backend server.
 The app follows the Repository Pattern for the business logic coming from the backend API - namely Events and Hashtags/Instagram Posts.

+### 9. Tests:
+The app has implemented a series of basic unit tests specifically designed to ensure the accuracy and reliability of event duration, date, and time information.
+These aspects hold paramount importance to users, as they heavily rely on accurate scheduling and timing to plan their attendance since there are over 130+ events happening overall.

 <br>